Left: Aurther Richards Paiute; Right: Richard Turly Asst. Church Historian; Center: Mayor Michael Haaland of Circleville foreground.

 Department of Interior Washington, October 3, 1861

-Sir: I have the honor herewith to submit for your consideration the recommendation of Acting Commissioner of Indian Affairs that the Uintah Valley, in the Territory of Utah, be set apart and reserved for the use and occupancy of Indian Tribes.
+Sir: I have the honor herewith to submit for your consideration the recommendation of Acting Commissioner of Indian Affairs that the Uintah Valley, in the Territory of Utah, be set apart and reserved for the use and occupancy of Indian Nations.

 In the absence of an authorized survey (the valley and surrounding country being as yet unoccupied by settlement of our citizens), I respectfully recommend that you order the entire valley of the Uintah River within Utah Territory, extending on both sides of said river to crest of the first range of contiguous mountains on each side, to be reserved to the United States and set apart as an Indian reservation.